 Rebecca J Rosen, senior associate editor at The Atlantic, has put forward a simple suggestion to help phase out all-male panels at tech conferences: get men to sign a pledge saying ‘I will not speak on or moderate all-male panels at technology and science conferences’, thus forcing organisers to make the line-up at their events more diverse.

-Author Archives: Sue Keogh
+Posts By: Sue Keogh

 As the London 2012 Olympic and Paralympic Games come to a close, we can look back with delight at Team GB’s success in the medal tables.
 And I know I’m not alone in finding that my enjoyment of the event has been increased still further by the frequent, reliable and inclusive updates from Team GB across their social media channels.